w3f/polkadot-wiki/docs/learn/learn-accounts.md

 'caution juice atom organ advance problem want pledge someone senior holiday very///0'
 ```

-In this type of derivation, if the seed would leak, accounts cannot be derived without the initial
+In this type of derivation, if the mnemonic phrase would leak, accounts cannot be derived without the initial
 password.
-In fact, if one knows the seed and the soft or hard derivation path, they will have access to
+In fact, for soft- and hard-derived accounts, if someone knows the mnemonic phrase and the derivation path, they will have access to
 your account.
 For password-derived accounts, the password is applied on the derivation path.
 You can
-know the seed phrase and the derivation path, but without the password it is not possible to access
+know the mnemonic phrase and the derivation path, but without the password it is not possible to access
 the account.
 In mathematical terms, if we have a `written derivation path` and a `password`, we can
 calculate the `real derivation path` as `f(written derivation path, password)`; where `f` is a
 function.
 We can then calculate the `account key pair` using `f(seed, real derivation path)`.
 Note